-Transformative Graduate Education (TGE) is a university-wide initiative developed by Vice President and Dean for Graduate Education Karen P. DePauw and facilitated by the Graduate School.
+Transformative Graduate Education (TGE) is a university-wide initiative developed by former Vice President and Dean for Graduate Education Karen P. DePauw and facilitated by the Graduate School.
 Through the implementation of unique programs and opportunities, TGE pushes the boundaries of traditional disciplinary academic education and provides the philosophical underpinnings for a truly innovative graduate education experience.
 TGE aims to significantly change how graduate students prepare to become the next generation of scientists, educators, scholars, engineers, artists, and career professionals in an ever-evolving global context.

 Knowledge, leadership, scholarly inquiry, and social responsibility are the four pillars guiding TGE.
 Each pillar includes a variety of scholarly and extracurricular opportunities.
 All TGE offerings emphasize the application of innovative technologies, a commitment to excellence through diversity and inclusivity, active civic engagement, and support for interdisciplinary research and education.
 These value-added programs and courses reach beyond traditional and discipline-specific degree programs and help build an inclusive and interdisciplinary academic community.
 Following the TGE model, the Graduate School helps students engage with the trends affecting the 21st-century universities and growth of their professional communities.

 TGE provides an opportunity for future faculty members and aspiring professional practitioners to explore a variety of pedagogies, research methodologies, and scholarly paradigms while completing their graduate degrees.
 As a framework for university-wide interdisciplinary graduate education, TGE encourages participants to connect their scholarly activities with community service and enrich their understanding of scholarship and research as ethical pursuits.